LloydPage/Sandpile/README.md

-Code for generating sandpile model.
-Run times may be atrocious for large enough sandpiles.
-The code does not save things automatically, it is up to the user to do so.
-Run using Python3.
-Must have numpy and matplotlib to run.
+Code for sandpile model.
+Runtimes may be atrocious if sandpiles are sufficiently large.
+Does not autosave files, so saving is left to the user.
+Needs Python3, Numpy, and matplotlib to run.
+Only handles 2 directional (up and right) or 4 directional toppling.
+Leakage is multiplicative, as described in the paper.